radhikakolathumani/radhikakolathumani.github.io/_posts/2016-06-06-My-First-Week.markdown

    1. I believe if we are designing for the open source community, we need to factor in the some of the disadvantages regarding this particular design specially with regards to the people with accessibility issues.

-   2. Further, it will be great to have some visual style guides similar in lines of pattern fly for our fedora project.
+   2. Further, it will be great to have some documentation similar in lines of pattern fly for our fedora project.